grothedev/lapigen/README.md

     4. use 'genRelatedFiles.sh' to generate the form views for REST actions and/or controllers for all or some models
     5. write code manually as needed: validation, authentication, other specific functionality, foreign database relationships, routes

-    TODO: genRelatedFiles.sh is unnecessary since there are only two options and genModels.sh already makes controllers. probably best to have genProject.sh that calls each script, and remove generating anything but models from genModels.sh

 how this works:

     1. calls "artisan make:model" to make default model and migration files